BillyNoGoat/notes/websec/writeups/jason_haddix_how_to_shot_web.md

+**NOTE**
+This is part of a yearly talk run by Jason Haddix to give updates on the current state of bug bounties and the tools that exist.
+This is fast paced and therefore much of this information has been replaced by newer tech.
+See most recent **Bug Hunter methodology** to keep updated.

 ## Discovery
 #### Find a road less travelled
 - You can attack the top application but it's probably been bashed and beaten a lot of the time already.
 It's probably had bounties for a long time.
 You want to find sub domains or obscure web servers on different ports.